Bill0412/mit-board/README.md

 All the checkins MUST BE in English, anyone who violates it should offer a `smaller red pocket`.

-### Checkin Twice a day
+### Checkin Detection

 The creation of the new folder will be checked every day.
 A Group member of the group MUST checkin AT LEAST each other day.

-The check is a comparison with a copy of the previous day, so creating a new folder in advance is useless.
+Each detection will be for the current day and the day before.
+Either one or both checkins will be valid.

 ### Weekly Task & `Peer` Review
 The weekly task is published at the beginning of each week, which typically is an one hour long lecture and its accompanied assignments.